hfxunlp/transformer/README.md

 Generate training data for `train.py` with `bash scripts/mktrain.sh`, configure following variables in `mktrain.sh` for your usage (the other variables should comply with those in `scripts/mkbpe.sh`):

 ```
 # "vsize" is the size of the vocabulary for both source language and its translation.
+Set a very large number to use the full vocabulary for BPE.
 The real vocabulary size will be 4 greater than this value because of special tags ("<sos>", "<eos>", "<unk>" and "<pad>").
-export vsize=32000
+export vsize=65536

 # maximum number of tokens allowed for trained sentences
 export maxtokens=256